ralarcon/dotnetcore-containerized-sql/README.md

 - AZURE_CREDENTIALS: the content is the output of the previous executed command.
 - SQL_SERVER_ADMIN_PASSWORD: this will be the password used to setup and access the Azure SQL database.

-For further deatils, check https://github.com/Azure/Actions
+For further deatils, check https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository

-Finally, be sure that in both workflows, the variables have the desired values and matches the pre-requistes setup you just made.
+Finally, be sure that in both workflows, the variables have the correct values and matches the pre-requistes setup you just setup.

+### 4. Execute the Create Resources worklfow
+ Go to your repo [Actions](actions) tab, under *All workflows* you will see the [Create Azure Resources](actions?query=workflow%3A"Create+Azure+Resources") workflow.

+Launch the worflow by using the *[workflow_dispatch](https://github.blog/changelog/2020-07-06-github-actions-manual-triggers-with-workflow_dispatch/)* event trigger.

+This will create all the required resources in the Azure Subscritption and Resource Group you configured.

+## Test your CI/CD workflow
+To lauch the CI/CD workflow (Build image, push & deploy), you just need to make a change in the app code.
+You will see a new GitHub action initiated in the [Actions](actions) tab.

+## Workflows yaml explained